ownCloud

 • The framwork including the theme used is maintained in the following repo.

-• The hugo version, currently at 0.129.0 must be equal on both the ocis repo (cat .bingo/Variables.mk | grep HUGO) and in the framework repo (defined in .drone.yml).
+• The hugo version, currently at 0.129.0 must match the image version defined in the root makefile and the framework repo, defined in .drone.yml.

-Any intended upgrade of the hugo version implies a check if the theme builds correctly and must be applied to all doc sourcing repos.
+• Any intended upgrade of the hugo version implies a check if the theme builds correctly and must be applied to all doc sourcing repos.
 On errors, stick on the current hugo version or update the theme accordingly!

 • The documentation sources are distributed over several repos such as ocis, web and others.
 When building, these sources act individually and only those sources are build and pushed to the web that come from the respective repo.
 The definition what is going where is defined in the framework repo.
 This means, each merge of a docs change in one of the sourcing repos only pushes that change to the site.
-There is no global build process and inter doc links must be treated very carefully !
+There is no global build process and inter doc links must be treated therefore very carefully !

 Documentation Process